frankframework/frank-manual/docs/source/advancedDevelopment/properties/deploymentEnvironment.rst

 Deployment Environment Characteristics
 ======================================

 The introduction of this chapter introduced properties as the communication mechanism between a Frank and its deployment environment.
-In this subsection, we examine characteristics of this deployment environment.
+The previous subsection introduced properties with a short tutorial in which you defined and referenced properties.
+In this subsection, we link properties to characteristics of your deployment environment.

 Infrastructure
 --------------